 (The HAWG is my biggest daypack.
 It's the one that carries everything but the kitchen sink:).

-Starting out, you head north on the Reavis Ranch Trail and very shortly (.2mi) come to the W.Pinto Trail intersection where, oddly, the trail seemed to be the most faint in its first few hundred yards through some kind of small cattle enclosure.
+Starting, you head north on the Reavis Ranch Trail and very shortly (.2mi) come to the W.Pinto Trail intersection where, oddly, the trail seemed to be the faintest in its first few hundred yards through some kind of small cattle enclosure.
 Continue to head east up the southern slopes of Iron Mountain.
-On the way up the short climb to the saddle you'll come across Rogers Spring, which was the only truly active spring on the whole hike.
-Unfortunately it sits too close to the trailhead to be of much use to a hiker.
+On the way up the short climb to the saddle, you'll come across Rogers Spring, which was the only genuinely active spring on the whole hike.
+Unfortunately, it sits too close to the trailhead to be of much use to a hiker.
 On the backside of the saddle, Iron Mountain Spring was nothing more than a wet spot.
-Overall, I found the W.Pinto to be a fairly uninspiring trail that had the maddening habit of remaining largely up and out of the scenic creek bed, preferring instead to traverse the endless thickets of Manzanita.
+Overall, I found the W.Pinto to be a reasonably uninspiring trail that had the maddening habit of remaining largely up and out of the scenic creek bed, preferring instead to traverse the endless thickets of Manzanita.

-So off you go along the lovely scenic trail as it winds its way west along the creek bed seeming to be everything that the W.Pinto Trail wasn't, and as you're being lulled into complacency, you easily forget that this trail isn't climbing much and somewhere along the line you're going to "pay the piper" for all that lost elevation.
+So off you go along the lovely scenic trail as it winds its way west along the creek bed seeming to be everything that the W.Pinto Trail wasn't.
+As you're being lulled into complacency, you easily forget that this trail isn't climbing much, and somewhere along the line, you're going to "pay the piper" for all that lost elevation.
 Soon you'll be rudely shaken to your senses.
-First, however, you'll come to the idyllic Cement Springs at about the 8 mile point.
-This is a really neat, and apparently ancient, little corral with some old feedboxes and troughs.
+First, however, you'll come to the idyllic Cement Springs at about the 8-mile point.
+This is a really neat and apparently ancient, little corral with some old feedboxes and troughs.
 Although the spring was dry, there were many pools of clear water along the way.

-It is a nice relief to finally get to Spencer Spring, which is a nice little spot, but once again dry.
+It is a nice relief to finally get to Spencer Spring, a nice little spot but once again dry.
 Here too, is a tricky little spot.
-Take note that unless you haven't had your fill of bush whacking, its time to climb right back out of the creek bed and head for the nirvana of a wide open Forest Road.
-Here again the trail deviates left of the topo depiction in that it heads straight south up a gully to the signed intersection with FR650.
+Take note that unless you haven't had your fill of bushwhacking, it's time to climb right back out of the creek bed and head for the nirvana of a wide-open Forest Road.
+Here again, the trail deviates left of the topo depiction in that it heads straight south up a gully to the signed intersection with FR650.

-The good news is your on the wide open road, the bad news is you have more climbing to do.
-At around 11.5 miles you'll pass the signed Reavis Canyon Trail (#509) and its pretty much all down hill from there.
-At the 13 mile point there should be a short cut directly over to the trailhead.
-I didn't see it and at that point didn't have the stomach to venture ten feet into the bush to look for it, so I ended up staying on the road and taking the long way around.
-This, and the other deviations added a full mile to my planned 13 miles.
+The good news is you're on the wide-open road; the bad news is you have more climbing to do.
+At around 11.5 miles, you'll pass the signed Reavis Canyon Trail (#509), and it's pretty much all downhill from there.
+At the 13 mile point, there should be a shortcut directly over to the trailhead.
+I didn't see it and, at that point, didn't have the stomach to venture ten feet into the bush to look for it, so I ended up staying on the road and taking the long way around.
+This, and the other deviations, added a full mile to my planned 13 miles.

-I'm not at all sorry I did this hike in that I eventually would like to do all the trails in the Superstition Wilderness.
-I would however rate it rather low on the reward versus effort scale as a day hike.
+I'm not sorry I did this hike in that I eventually would like to do all the trails in the Superstition Wilderness.
+I would, however, rate it rather low on the reward versus effort scale as a day hike.
 As a backpack, however, Oak Flat would be hard to beat as an overnight destination.